 Party Wall: Chimney Breast Removal

 Formerly an essential part of a home in the UK, many homeowners now look to remove the chimney breast in their home.
 To do so, however, means following the correct procedure.
-This includes Planning Permission, Building Regulations and complying with the Party Wall Act.
+This includes Planning Permission, Building Regulations and complying with the Party Wall etc Act 1996.

 If you live in a semi-detached or terraced house, removing a chimney breast will likely impact neighbouring properties.
-If the chimney is classed as a Party Wall or part of a Party Wall, you will need your neighbour's consent.
+If the chimney is classed as a Party Wall or part of a Party Wall, you must notify your neighbour first.

 In the event a dispute arises with your neighbour, you may need a Party Wall Agreement.
 This is a legal document drawn up by a surveyor.